henryiii/check-sdist/README.md

 `"poetry.core.masonry.api"`.
 The default, `"auto"`, will try to detect the build backend if `build-system.build-backend` is set to a known value.

+check-sdist will ignore `*.dist-info` in SDists, since those are generated.
+If the build backend is clearly setuptools, it will also ignore `*.egg-info`, as setuptools generates this.
+If you've wrapped your build backend, you'll need to add this to the `sdist-only` ignore list manually.

 ### See also

 - [check-manifest](https://github.com/mgedmin/check-manifest): A (currently)